Internal medicine

 • Adult pertussis can be a source of infection for infants, so it is recommended for families with newborns

-About Publicly Funded and Subsidy Programs
+Publicly Funded Vaccinations and Subsidy Programs

 Routine Vaccinations (Age and conditions set by the government)

-• Pneumococcal for seniors (at age 65)
+• Pneumococcal for the elderly (at age 65)

-• Shingles (routine vaccination for 65 years and older from April 2025)
+• Shingles (routine vaccination for 65-year-olds from April 2025)

 Municipal-specific subsidies